godlikemouse/xfce4-finder/README.md

 The above sets the application-directories array property which is used by xfce4-finder to location application files to /usr/share/applications and /usr/local/share/applications.
 You may need to update this setting if your applications directory is not included by default.

 ## Installation
 This application is available under the Arch Linux AUR repository as a [PKGBUILD](https://aur.archlinux.org/packages/xfce4-finder/).
-To install using yaourt, use the following command:
+To install using [yay](https://aur.archlinux.org/packages/yay/), use the following command:

-	yaourt xfce4-finder
+	yay xfce4-finder

 ## Building
 To build the application you will need to have the following dependencies installed.